Current Corrections and Prison Museums

 For centuries, the London borough of Southwark was in the Diocese of Winchester.
 As such, it fell outside the jurisdiction of London and became a safe haven for all sorts of "illicit" activities.
 The Clink Prison was owned by the Winchester Bishops and was used for the incarceration of religious offenders, debtors and other malefactors.
 The "Clink" as it has come to be called, burned down in the Gordon Riots of 1780, but the Clink Museum, located in an old warehouse basement, is there to paint a realistic picture of prison "life" in the middle ages.

-Comfort Hotel Bilan
+Hotel Clarion Collection Bilan

 The old prison is that once held prisoners in cells, has been altered to hold tourists in 68 renovated rooms.
 A prison museum is also located within the building.